clinthoward/clinthoward.github.io/_posts/2017-03-11-FDICFailures.md

 ![png](/img/fdic_8_0.png)

-We see that CA has both the largest number of failures and the largest total estimated losses.
+We see that TX has both the largest number of failures and the largest total estimated losses.
 Let's see whose contributing to this.

 ```python